antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

 - Validate expected HTTP headers
 - Validate JSON payload

 Before we can jump into writing tests, we first need to work inside of Postman.
 Start by creating a new Collection and name it appropriately for the API you are testing.
-In my case, it will be named "Weather API".
 There are several ways to import collections and APIs into Postman, thur an Open API specification, cURL and even from a url.
 Depending on your API, there might be parameters, headers, and authentication, that you will need to setup before continuing.

 To create tests for an API, we need to navigate to the "Test" menu inside of an request.
 Tests in Postman are written in JavaScript and here is a lot [documentation](https://learning.postman.com/docs/writing-scripts/script-references/script-reference-overview/), test examples, and how-tos to help you get started.
-Once you have some basic knowledge, it will become quite easy to start!
+Once you have some basic knowledge, it will become quite easy!

-Let's start by creating this simple test:
+Let's start by creating this test:
 ```
 pm.test("Successful authentication", function () {
     pm.expect(pm.response).to.have.status(200);